sanny32/OpenModScan/README.md

 .\build.ps1
 ```

+Minimum Microsoft Windows version is supported to build OpenModScan from sources is Windows 10.

 ## Linux Building
 1. Install [git](https://git-scm.com/downloads/linux) for your Linux distribution
 2. Run the following commands from the console: